binaryberry/Battleships/README.md

 # The Domain Model

+## The Game

+##### Responsibilities

+- it orders the board to create itself
+- it prompts the players to place the ships
+- it begins the game
+- it determines who's turn it is
+- it keeps score

 ## The Board

 ##### Responsibilities
 - it creates itself, 100 cells with their location, and 5 ships as follows: the aircraft carrier (size: 5 cells), the battleship (4 cells), the Submarine (3 cells), the Destroyer (3 cells) and the patrol boat (2 cells)
-- it asks the player to place the ships
 - it knows where ships can be placed
 - it knows what ships are in it and their state
 - it asks the player for hit locations